 Profits generated by the sale of real estate

-The difference between the acquisition value and the transfer value is considered profit.
+The difference between the acquisition value (the purchase price) and the transfer value (the sale price) is considered profit.
 A tax rate of 19% is applied to the profit.

-The Tax on the Increase in the Value of Urban Land (IIVTNU) or better known as Municipal appreciation is paid when selling the property, all citizens and foreigners are required to make this payment.
+The Tax on the Increase in the Value of Urban Land (IIVTNU) or better known as Municipal Capital Gains is paid when selling the property, all citizens and foreigners are required to make this payment.

 In the event that the seller is not in Spain, the party liable for payment will be the buyer as a substitute for the taxpayer.